 Redfish

-You will want to go a little smallerOpens in a new tab. for a redfish and opt for a hook of around three aughts.
+You will want to go a little smaller for a redfish and opt for a hook of around three aughts.
 Assuming that you are fishing at the surf, a 3/0 hook or even a 1/0 hook will usually work.

 If you go further out to sea, you might need a slightly larger hook, such as a 5/0 hook.